safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ### Initialize the Safe Service Client

 As stated in the introduction, the [Safe Service Client](https://github.com/gnosis/safe-core-sdk/tree/main/packages/safe-service-client) consumes the [Safe Transaction Service API](https://github.com/gnosis/safe-transaction-service).
-To start using this library create a new instance of the class `SafeServiceClient` imported from `@gnosis.pm/safe-service-client` and pass to its constructor the URL of the Safe Transaction Service you want to use depending on the network.
+To start using this library, create a new instance of the class `SafeServiceClient` imported from `@gnosis.pm/safe-service-client` and pass the URL to its constructor of the Safe Transaction Service you want to use depending on the network.

 ```js
 import SafeServiceClient from '@gnosis.pm/safe-service-client'